 For US shares Hatch, Stake, Interactive Brokers, and Tiger Brokers are the closest competitors.
 Fee-wise Sharesies are the best for smaller transactions.
 For example, with Hatch it’s not cost effective to invest $10 at a time, as their flat $3 brokerage fee would mean your investment would have to grow by 30% just for you to break even.
 Though for larger transactions, Hatch and Interactive Brokers are best – with Interactive Brokers being cheaper than Sharesies for transactions larger than ~$480 NZD, and Hatch becoming cheaper than Sharesies for transactions larger than ~$1,100 NZD.

-Sharesies also has fewer features compared to these US brokers, such as the ability to transfer your shares in or out, voting, and stop-loss orders.
+Sharesies also has fewer features compared to these US brokers, such as the ability to transfer your shares in or out and voting.
 Interactive Brokers and Tiger Brokers also offer investment into other markets (such as Hong Kong, Canada, and the UK), and advanced products such as margin lending, options, and futures.
 Though none of Sharesies’ US competitors offer NZX shares.

 – Buying shares in the USA – Sharesies vs Hatch vs Stake